cashubtc/nuts/bonded-pol.md

 This is a self-contained challenge.

-The challenge contains two canonical NUT-XX manifests with signatures.
+The challenge contains two canonical NUT-388 manifests with signatures.
 It succeeds if:

 ```text
 VerifyManifestSignature(manifest_a, mint_pubkey)